TheCactusBlue/PyLaunch/README.md

 # PyLaunch
 PyLaunch is the launcher built for the entire MC community.
-Made with Python 3 and <3 by CactusBlue (or Randomness, or whatever you prefer to call me)
+Made by CactusBlue with <3, using Python 3 :)

 # Features
 * Highly modular, ease of editing - It can be easily edited with Python.